How We Work

 When facing a legal problem, no matter how simple or complex, taking the opportunity to meet with an attorney to discuss your case can be an invaluable experience.
 An initial consultation gives us the opportunity to review your situation, to determine available courses of action, and to provide an honest assessment of your case.
 An initial consultation gives you the opportunity to ask questions, to determine where you are and where you need to go, and to know what your legal rights and obligations are.
 Even if you decide that your case is simple and you ultimately decide that representation by an attorney is unnecessary, an initial consultation with an attorney can provide you with options and opinions that you may not have considered and provide you with guidance in taking actions that will have a positive impact and avoiding actions that may impact you negatively.

-We always offer a free initial consultation and when you come into our office you can always expect to be treated with the highest level of respect.
+When you come into our office you can always expect to be treated with the highest level of respect.
 To schedule an initial consultation, you may simply call our office at (757) 595-5655 and speak with a member of our staff or you may submit a request through our website.
 Should you decide to contact us through our website, a member of our staff will promptly respond to your request and will work with you to schedule a consultation on a day and at a time that is convenient for you.

 While what you tell us in an initial consultation is privileged and confidential, please keep in mind that an attorney-client relationship is not formed by virtue of an initial consultation.
 An attorney-client relationship is formed upon being formally retained to represent a potential client in their legal matter and upon execution of a retainer agreement.
 The lack of such an attorney-client relationship, however, does not make the consultation any less confidential.